ddc-java/ddc-day/sections.md

 #### Overview<a name="inventory-overview"></a>

-The key difference between this section and an [introduction](#inventory-introduction) section is that an overview section may appear on multiple pages (though no more than once per page) in a module, always at or near the top.
+The key differences between this section and [Introduction](#inventory-introduction) is that the content in **Overview** should be re-presented (in more detail) later in the module, and an **Overview** section may appear on multiple pages (though no more than once per page) in a module, always at or near the top.
 Its purpose is to provide a high-level introduction to the content that will be covered by the rest of the page.

+If a module needs **Introduction** and **Overview** sections, they should not appear on the same page.
+In that case, it is sometimes best to make the site default page (`index.md` or `README.md`) an introduction page; if such a page contains only an introduction section, then leave the section heading out.

 #### Summary<a name="inventory-summary"></a>

-This section is very similar to [introduction](#inventory-introduction).
+This section is very similar to [Overview](#inventory-overview), and the same guidelines apply.
 In most cases, they can be used interchangeably; however, **Summary** should be favored when the section provides a high-level view of tasks to be performed---especially when those tasks are organized in a list.

+Alternatively, **Summary** may be used at the end of a page or module, recapitulating the key elements covered previously in that page or module.

 ### Detailed content